reifjulian/reifjulian.github.io/_pages/guide.md

 # Submission checklist

 You completed your analysis, wrote up your results, and are ready to submit to a journal!
-Before doing so, you should check that all your numbers are reproducible.
+Before doing so, check that all your numbers are reproducible.
 If there are any mistakes in the code, better to find them now rather than later!
 Follow these steps to replicate your analysis:

 1. Make a copy of the **analysis/** folder.
 For the remaining steps below, work only with this copy.
 It will become your "replication package."